anchitagarwal/decoding-stackoverflow/README.md

 ## Technologies
 1. Amazon S3 - StackOverflow data dump
-2. Apache Flink - Graph analysis on batches of data
+2. Apache Spark - Graph analysis on batches of data
-3. HBase - Database
+3. PostgreSQL - Database
 4. Flask - UI

 ## Proposed architecture
-StackOverflow -> S3 -> Flink -> HBase -> Flask UI
+StackOverflow -> S3 -> Spark -> PostgreSQL -> Flask UI

+## Engineering challenges
+1. Creating the pipeline to efficiently handle the data and process it.
+2. Implementing k-core graph algorithm that is not available in GraphX library yet.
+3. k-core in distributed systems.

+## Constraints
+* The data dump is not that huge (~150GB)
+* Solution: Simulate streaming data for StackOverflow